htcondor/htcondor/docs/admin-manual/security.rst

       DENY_CLIENT

-The names ``ALLOW_CLIENT`` and ``DENY_CLIENT`` should be thought of as “when I am acting as a client, these are the servers I allow or deny.”
+The names ``ALLOW_CLIENT`` and ``DENY_CLIENT`` should be thought of as "when I am acting as a client, these are the servers I allow or deny."
-It should not be confused with the incorrect thought “when I am the server, these are the clients I allow or deny.”
+It should not be confused with the incorrect thought "when I am the server, these are the clients I allow or deny."

 All authorization settings are defined by a comma-separated list of fully qualified users.
 Each fully qualified user is described using the